 The Federal Supplemental Educational Opportunity Grant program provides up to $200 per academic year to students who receive the Federal Pell Grant and have exceptional financial need.
 To apply for a Federal Supplemental Educational Opportunity Grant, complete and file a Free Application for Federal Student Aid (FAFSA) by April 1.

 Iowa Vocational-Technical Tuition Grant

 The Iowa Vocational-Technical Tuition Grant program provides up to $900 per academic year for up to two years of education, to Iowa residents enrolled in a career or technical program.
-To apply for an Iowa Vocational-Technical Tuition Grant, complete and submit a Free Application for Federal Student Aid (FAFSA) prior to July 1.
+To apply for an Iowa Vocational-Technical Tuition Grant, complete and submit the Free Application for Federal Student Aid (FAFSA) by July 1.

 The Kibbie Grant, also called the Iowa Skilled Workforce Shortage Tuition Grant, provides assistance to Iowa residents enrolled in specific career or technical programs.
 To apply, students must complete the Free Application for Federal Student Aid (FAFSA) by July 1.

 All Iowa Opportunity Scholarship